Decoding species coexistence: A reinforcement learning perspective: introduction

-Recently, reinforcement learning (RL), a fundamentally different paradigm, offers new perspectives on understanding both social and ecological systems.
-It has been shown that the emergence of cooperation~\cite{Ding2023Emergence, zheng2024evolution}, trust~\cite{Zheng2024decoding}, fairness~\cite{zheng2025decoding}, and resource allocation~\cite{zheng2023optimal}, and some other human behaviors~\cite{Zhang2020Oscillatory,Zhang2020Understanding} can be well understood with RL.
-Unlike the mechanical models, where individuals make their moves according to some prescribed rates or probabilities, RL players score different actions for different states determined by their environments.
-This allows them to adjust their actions adaptively and could make completely different moves in response to their surroundings.
-A key idea behind RL players is that they aim to maximize the accumulated payoffs rather than the immediate rewards, thereby better adapting to their surroundings.
-However, the studies applying RL in ecology mostly focused on the predator-prey systems~\cite{2015Co-evolution,2019Deep-Reinforcement,2020Wang,2021Co-Evolution}, with particular interests in swarming behaviors~\cite{2023Predator-prey} and collaborative hunting~\cite{2024Collaborative}.
-A recent work~\cite{si2025beyond} based on the prisoner's dilemma game studies a three-species population with Q-learning, but emphasizes sustaining cooperation.
-Therefore, \emph{can RL paradigm offer new insight into the biodiversity?} This would provide a more natural explanation for the gap left by the RMF model, i.e., how species with high mobility coexist?
+Recently, reinforcement learning (RL), a fundamentally different paradigm, has offered new perspectives on understanding both social and ecological systems.
+It has been shown that the emergence of cooperation~\cite{Ding2023Emergence,zheng2024evolution,xu2024reinforcement, Zhang2024emergence,xing2025online}, trust~\cite{Zheng2024decoding}, fairness~\cite{zheng2025decoding}, and resource allocation~\cite{zheng2025optimal}, and some other human behaviors~\cite{Zhang2020Oscillatory,Zhang2020Understanding} can be well understood with RL.
+Unlike mechanical models, where individuals make their moves according to some prescribed rates or probabilities, RL individuals score different actions within different states, which are determined by their environment.
+This allows them to adjust their actions adaptively and could make completely different moves in response to different surroundings.
+A key idea behind RL individuals is that they aim to maximize the accumulated payoffs rather than the immediate rewards, thereby better adapting to their surroundings.